WhyAre/tp/docs/UserGuide.md

 - Without index: shows all attendance records
 - With index while in student/tutorial view: shows records for specified student/tutorial
-- With index while in other views: error is shown asking user to change to a valid view.
+- With index while in other views: error is shown asking user to change to a valid view
 - Multiple entries possible per student (across different tutorials)
 - Invalid input defaults to full attendance list
 - Displays: